leotac/joypy/README.md

-# joypy
+# JoyPy

-Joyplot in matplotlib + pandas
+Joyplots in matplotlib + pandas